bmpi-dev/Out-of-the-Box-CodeServer/README.md

 # this file exists, confirming that I have ZFS, it's using a loop file,
 # it's called "default", and I'm using the snapped LXD

-lxc stop ootb-code-server # stop code server container; unsure if this is required sudo snap stop lxd # for non-snap this might be sudo service stop lxd?
+lxc stop ootb-code-server --force # stop code server container; if it is stuck, just stop forcely sudo snap stop lxd # for non-snap this might be sudo service stop lxd?
 # unsure if stopping lxd is required before fiddling with the ZFS stuff